How alcohol affects minority groups and special populations

 There has been a lot of media coverage in recent years concerning possible relationships between substance abuse and sexual minorities.
 The term “sexual minority” is the more trendy and politically correct way of referring to all those individuals who could be described as lesbian, gay, bisexual, transgendered, and genderqueer, also often referred to more simply as LGBT or LGBTQ.
 The reason that “sexual minority” is used in lieu of some other term is because it’s representative of the fact that LGBT individuals are outnumbered by the heterosexual majority.
 This distinction is important because it is due to being a sexual minority that LGBT individuals are socially persecuted and demonized by members of their own society, which creates negative thoughts and feelings in LGBT individuals that’s been referred to as minority stress.

-Alcohol abuse—and the abuse of many other substance—has been exhibited among sexual minority groups at rates that are significantly higher than the national average of approximately 15 percent, which equates to 18 million or so U.S. adults.
+Alcohol abuse—and the abuse of many other substances—has been exhibited among sexual minority groups at rates that are significantly higher than the national average of approximately 15 percent, which equates to 18 million or so U.S. adults.
 While it’s difficult to say with certainty what the precise rate of alcohol abuse and dependence is among sexual minorities due to the lack of a sample that represents the LGBT population nationwide, conservative estimates aren’t far from half the entire LGBT community at 45 percent; that figure becomes exponentially higher when other mind-altering substances are considered as well.

 The reason that there are such high rates of alcohol abuse and dependence among the lesbian, gay, bisexual, and transgendered population is a direct result of the minority stress they experience throughout their lives.
 If an LGBT person “comes out” at a young age, it’s common for him or her to experience discrimination and harassment, both verbal and physical, throughout important formative years.
 Depending on the area, this experience may continue into and through adulthood as well, potentially causing feelings of self-hatred and internalized homophobia.
 Being rejected by one’s own community and the society in which he or she lives creates a sense of almost constant fear and discomfort that pushes almost half of all sexual minorities to alcohol abuse; but fortunately, there are many alcohol addiction treatment programs specifically intended for members of the LGBT community.